How Easy a Trip to Hawaii Is on Points (Yes—Even for a Family)

 The Big Picture: Hawaii on Points Is Shockingly Simple

-This entire trip came down to two core strategies:
+This entire trip came down to three core strategies:

 1. Using the Southwest Companion Pass for flights